GeorgeSchiro/GetCert2/README.md

     during the certificate binding phase.
 The primary certificate name on the SAN list (see -CertificateDomainName above) will be bound to the default website as a last resort (if this value is False).

+-DefaultPhysicalPath='%SystemDrive%\inetpub\wwwroot'

+    This is the default physical storage path used during the creation of new IIS websites that can't otherwise be associated with an existing site (see -CreateSanSitesFor* above).

 -DoStagingTests=True